The hand that rules the press, the radio, the screen and the far-spread magazine,

 of Rebellion, the Moral Imperative of Revolt: Chris Hedges p57

 "He who controls the data controls the learner."
-Pedre
+Pedro

 Domingos' book the Master Algorithm.